 The collection area of plastics at SCRC was established in 2007 when members of the Plastics Pioneers Association (PPA)—an association of plastics industry professionals interested in preserving the plastics industry's past—approached SUL about establishing a physical plastics collection and companion website.
 "The Plastics Collection," initially envisioned as a "virtual museum of plastics," and website were generously funded by the PPA.
 This availability of "The Plastics Collection" on SUL’s Digital Library platform would not be possible without the partnership and philanthropy of the PPA, whose foresight and passion for plastics history supported the evolution of this digital tool.
 The project of "The Plastics Collection" has evolved over the past fifteen years thanks to the financial support of the PPA's Plastics History and Artifacts Committee, Glenn and Patsy Beall, Syracuse University alumnus Harry Greenwald ('51), the Greenwald-Haupt Charitable Foundation, and by a gift in honor of Dewey Rainville by the PPA.

 For more information about SCRC's Plastics Collection Area, please visit the Plastics Collection Area page.
-For research support and to learn more about researching and discovering the joy of archival research on SU’s campus, please explore the Plastics Collection Lib Guide.
+For research support and to learn more about researching and discovering the joy of archival research on SU’s campus, watch for our upcoming Plastics Collection Lib Guide.